MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

     using FunSQL: SQLTable

 The patient data, including basic demographic information, is stored in the table `person`:

     const person =
         SQLTable(:person,
                  columns = [:person_id, :year_of_birth, :location_id])

-Patient addresses are stored in a separate table `location`, linked to the `person` table by the key column `location_id`:
+Patient addresses are stored in a separate table `location`, linked to `person` by the key column `location_id`:

     const location =
         SQLTable(:location,